Freight Density: How it Shapes Your Shipping Strategy

 Why Request a Freight Density-Based Quote for Your Shipping Needs?

-More carriers, LTL and others, are using density-based pricing systems within the freight industry.
+The majority of LTL carriers are using density-based pricing systems within the freight industry.
 Much of this is due to how it promotes efficiency during the packaging process.

 Before the introduction of classifications and freight density, many businesses would simply package their shipment in the most convenient box for them, regardless of the size, quantity, or weight of the items within.
 Carriers and manufacturing businesses alike have come to see how wasteful this can be.